time4tea/gopro-dashboard-overlay/README.md

 No tests are run in this project with pillow-simd, so output may vary (but their tests are good, so I wouldn't expect any huge differences, if any)

+## Related Software

+- https://github.com/julesgraus/interactiveGoProDashboardTool - An interactive helper to build the command line for the dashboard program

 ## Known Bugs / Issues

 - Only tested on a GoPro Hero 9, that's all I have.
 Sample files for other devices are welcomed.